Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Implementation

 Although the derivative matrix $DF_{\bvec{X}^{n+1,i}}$ is simple to determine because $F$ is multilinear, it must be rebuilt at every iteration, with terms stemming from bilinear, trilinear, and even quadrilinear forms (see the product of bilinear brackets in the last terms of \eqref{disc.N.1} and \eqref{disc.N.2}).
 In the rest of this section, we discuss how to perform these calculations without it becoming too expensive in either memory space or computational time.

-The other major expense is resolving the linear system, for which we use the \texttt{Intel MKL PARADISO} library (see \url{https://software.intel.com/en-us/mkl}) that provides an efficient parallelised direct solver.
+The other major expense is resolving the linear system, for which we use the \texttt{Intel MKL PARADISO} library (see \url{https://software.intel.com/en-us/mkl}), which provides a multi-threaded direct solver.
 An efficient technique to reduce this solver cost is to apply to the linear systems the static condensation process, which eliminates all elemental unknowns of the system prior to solving.
 This is made possible by the specific stencil resulting from a hybrid method like (S)DDR, which couples the unknowns inside one element only with the unknowns on the faces, edges and vertices of that element (inter-element unknowns are never directly coupled).
 We emphasize here the difference between static condensation and the serendipity DDR process.
-Both reduce the number of internal degrees of freedom, but the SDDR spaces and operators are leaner from the start; as a result, any scheme built from it will see an improved performance in every aspect of the implementation at no additional cost.
+Both reduce the number of degrees of freedom, but the SDDR spaces and operators are leaner from the start; as a result, any scheme built from it will see an improved performance in every aspect of the implementation at no additional cost.
 In contrast, static condensation reduces the number of unknowns only after all contributions are assembled, and thus its effect is more limited as it only reduces the cost of solving the global system, not the cost of assembling that system.
 Additionally, it must be repeated every iteration, with some overhead (solving a smaller linear system in each element) each time.
+Finally, we should highlight that, since static condensation only eliminates unknowns in the elements while serendipity also eliminates degrees of freedom on the edges/faces, the linear systems resulting from a statically condensed DDR scheme remain larger in general than the linear systems resulting from a statically condensed SDDR scheme.